marie-debug/MyCocktail-App/README.md

 # MyCocktail-App<a name="top"></a>

 The purpose of My Cocktail App is to develop a Wiki app guide to making classic and modern cocktails.
-Using the cocktail database API.
-It features a database with lists of ingredients for each cocktail recipe, allowing users to quickly find the ingredients they need to craft a particular drink, by filtering using alcohol type and name of cocktail.
+Using the Api ninjas Cocktail API.
+It features a database with lists of ingredients for each cocktail recipe, allowing users to quickly find the ingredients they need to craft a particular drink, by filtering using alcohol type, ingredients and name of cocktail.

 **Technology Stack: MERN**

 * Mongo DB
 * Express
 * React